Few singers have as much emotional horsepower as Trisha Yearwood.

 In her career, Trisha has sold 15 million records; won countless awards, including three Grammys and a Daytime Emmy for her cooking show Trisha's Southern Kitchen; and been inducted into the Grand Ole Opry.
-Her three cookbooks have also all landed spots on New York Times’ Best Sellers List.

 In ‘XXX’s and OOO’s (An American Girl)’, the narrator longs to fulfill her wildest ambitions, despite knowing it’s a man’s world.

 Playful and airy, the Thinkin’ About You track fully embraced the duality of being a free wheelin’ young girl and a determined woman of tomorrow.
 It became Trisha’s second chart-topper in the states.